 Family Dispute Resolution provides an opportunity for individuals in the process of separation/ divorce.
-This is to assist both couples to consider their financial and property settlement, child support and any other financial issues in a manner that is structured, safe and offers fairness for all parties.
+This is to assist both couples to consider their financial and property settlement, child support and any other financial issues.
+We do this in a manner that is structured, safe and offers fairness for all parties.

 We do offer unique packages with our FDR MEDIATION PACKAGE F2F or Video Conferencing for FDR Parenting or Property Settlement.
 Where appropriate, and accepted by both parties to the Mediation, lawyers or other support people required can also attend your session.

 Intake and Assessment Session

 Each person must attend an Intake and Assessment session prior to any joint session.
-As such, it is important that you bring the following documents to your Intake and Assessment session where available:
+It is important that you bring the following documents to your Intake and Assessment session where available:

 - Any interim or final violence restraining order.